TheTechOddBug/lon-mirror/README.md

 -> bounded post-hoc gate behavior
 -> OMNIABASE auxiliary review sensing

-This means the repo is no longer just conceptual.
+This means the repository is no longer only conceptual.

 It now contains: